xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 ```
 The SQL code creates a new `Ship` table record, and a new `ShipHistory` table record, and returns created ship id into the application.

 The source code of this application is [here](https://github.com/xhafan/legacy-to-coreddd-clean).
 If you would like to follow the coding steps in this blog post, clone or download the repository, and open the _src/LegacyToCoreDdd.sln_ solution in Visual Studio.
 You would need [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or higher and [.NET Core 2.1](https://www.microsoft.com/net/download) or higher.
 The solution uses a SQL Server LocalDB database.
 Here's how to [install SQL Server LocalDB](https://stackoverflow.com/questions/42774739/how-to-install-localdb-2016-along-with-visual-studio-2017) as a part of Visual Studio 2017 installation.
-You need to manually create two databases `Legacy` and `LegacyTest`, the application will automatically build the database using SQL scripts using [DatabaseBuilder](https://github.com/xhafan/databasebuilder/wiki).
+You would need to manually create a new database called `Legacy`, and the application will automatically build the database using SQL scripts using [DatabaseBuilder](https://github.com/xhafan/databasebuilder/wiki).

 One of the problems with Web Forms code-behind and business logic inside SQL stored procedures is that the code - both page code-behind C# and SQL - are difficult to modify because it's difficult to [unit or integration test](https://stackoverflow.com/questions/5357601/whats-the-difference-between-unit-tests-and-integration-tests) code-behind and SQL.
 To be able to modify a code in the long run, one has to develop the code using [TDD](https://en.wikipedia.org/wiki/Test-driven_development), and with the test coverage, it's possible to modify the code in a confident way that the previous functionality won't be broken.